 Clears task engine (taskomatic) history data older than a specified number of days, depending on the job type, from the database.

 Synchronizes distribution and profile data from Uyuni to Cobbler.
-For more information, see client-configuration:cobbler.adoc.
+For more information about autoinstallation powered by Cobbler, see client-configuration:autoinst-intro.adoc.

 Compares configuration files as stored in configuration channels with the files stored on all configuration-enabled servers.
 To review comparisons, click reference:systems/system-details/sd-configuration.adoc#sd-config-compare-files..
 For more information, see